Zachary-Harrison/ZURUSU/README.md

 |                  ![LearningCurve_1.png](images/LearningCurve_2.png)                  |     |            ![ROC_1.png](images/ROC_2.png)            |

 > **Note**: Model version 2 uses a different Normal dataset than Model version 1.
-I'm not sure if this is due to changes in the [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo) codebase, or if GKE clusters have unique server behavior.
+I'm not sure if this is necessary due to changes in the [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo) codebase, or if GKE clusters have unique server behavior.

 ## Jupyter Notebooks